PaulGrini/Arabidopsis_assemblies/README.md

 # Arabidopsis arenosa and A. lyrata genome assemblies
-This is a github repository with data associated to the manuscript
+This is a GitHub repository with data associated to the manuscript

 **"New assemblies of A. <i>arenosa</i> and <i>A. lyrata</i> suggests structural evidence for MADS-box type I family expansion"**